Teaching “chopping” to the whole orchestra!

 Constructing an African groove.

-The workshops are designed to let students experience a new sense of freedom and to offer them a fresh, lively and fun approach to music.
+The workshops are designed to let participants experience a new sense of freedom and to offer them a fresh, lively and fun approach to music.
 There’s no sheet music involved, so students learn to trust their ears and react to what’s happening.
 This way the improvement of sound, rhythm and creativity is greatly facilitated.
-Because of the nature of our workshops, any student that has basic technical skills on their instrument can participate.

 Together with world-renowned violinist Tim Kliphuis, the North Sea String Quartet founded the Academy of Improvising Strings, a workshop weekend where classical string players from all over the world can learn about improvisation and non-classical styles.
 The Academy takes place in The Netherlands every spring.